lgh06/directus-wiki/Debugging.md

  }
  ```

-> Disable Cache Make sure that you have caching disabled as it otherwise returns the cached response.
-To
+2. Make sure that you have caching disabled as it otherwise returns the cached response.
+To disable this, goto your `.env` file in the api and set `CACHE_ENABLED` to `false`.

->  disable this, goto your `.env` file in the api and set `CACHE_ENABLED` to `false`.
+3. In the `tsconfig.json`, you have to set `sourceMap` to true.

  Now you can start the api by going to the debugger view in VS Code, select to debug the Api and press `Start Debugging`.
  This runs the api and allows you to set breakpoints.